codejedi365/avl-treemap/README.md

 the parent tree.
 See `sliceTree()` for details.

-**WARNING: This is a shallow copy of the descendents, it is up to the user to remove the reference in the parent tree to this subtree.** @param start a key that matches a LeafNode within the current tree @returns a new TreeMap instance from a portion of the current tree or `False` if key was not found.
+**WARNING: This is a shallow copy of the descendents, it is up to the user to remove the reference in the parent tree to this subtree.**

+The function returns `False` if the key provided was not found.

 **`compare(this: void, node1: LeafNode<K, T>, node2: LeafNode<K, T | null>): -1 | 0 | 1`**